leandroaebi/Pokematch/README.md

   >
 </a>

-### Start the project via button
+### Starting the Project via Button

-1. Make sure you have installed [Docker](https://www.docker.com/get-started) and [Visual Studio Code](https://code.visualstudio.com/download) with the [DevContainer](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension
+1. Ensure you have installed [Docker](https://www.docker.com/get-started) and [Visual Studio Code](https://code.visualstudio.com/download) with the [DevContainer](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension
-2. Click on the button above (on [github](https://github.com/lorenzboss/pokematch))
+2. Click on the button above (on [github](https://github.com/leandroaebi/pokematch))
 3. All dependencies, extensions and tools will be installed automatically
-4. Copy the `.env.sample` file and rename it to `.env`
+4. Duplicate the `.env.sample` file and rename it to `.env`
-5. Run the project with `F5` or `Ctrl+F5` or `npm run dev`
+5. Launch the project with `F5` or `Ctrl+F5` or `npm run dev`

-### Start the project manually
+### Starting the project manually

-1. Make sure you have installed [Docker](https://www.docker.com/get-started) and [Visual Studio Code](https://code.visualstudio.com/download) with the [DevContainer](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension
+1. Ensure you've installed [Docker](https://www.docker.com/get-started) and [Visual Studio Code](https://code.visualstudio.com/download) with the [DevContainer](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension
 2. Clone the repository in Visual Studio Code
 3. Reopen the project in a DevContainer
-4. All dependencies, extensions and tools will be installed automatically
+4. All necessary dependencies, extensions, and tools will be automatically installed.
 5. Copy the `.env.sample` file and rename it to `.env`
-6. Run the project with `F5` or `Ctrl+F5` or `npm run dev`
+6. You can Run the project with `F5` or `Ctrl+F5` or `npm run dev`

 ### Initialize sample data

-To add sample Data to the database, run the following command in the terminal (in the pokematch folder):
+To add sample data to the database, execute the following command in the terminal (within the pokematch folder):

 ```bash
 node sample-data.js